Diabetes tests and checkups

 A cholesterol profile test measures cholesterol and triglycerides in your blood.
 You should have this kind of test in the morning, after not eating since the night before.

-Adults with type 2 diabetes should have this test every 5 years.
+Adults with type 2 diabetes should have this test at least every 5 years.
 People with high cholesterol or are on medicines to control their cholesterol may have this test more often.